 Twenty of the most useless degrees are found in this article.
-There may be other useless degrees.
-EDsmart has created a list of some of the most common useless degrees.
+There may be other useless degrees but according to Edsmart these top the list.

 What are the worst degrees?

-This alphabetically ordered list is a list of the more common useless degrees right now.
-The most useless degrees of today may not be the useless degrees in the future.
+This alphabetical list currently contains the most common useless degrees.
+The most useless degrees of today may not be useless degrees in the future.